 Alison trains educational staff on a regular basis in her role within the Hampshire Teaching school federation, and was invited to be the keynote speaker at the pre-school conference in March 2017.

-Alison Cairns Dip COT, BSc (Hons), HCPC registered, BAOT member,
+Alison Cairns Dip COT, BSc (Hons), HCPC registered, BAOT and RCOT member,

 Trained to Advanced Sensory Integration Practitioner Level

 CYPF member COTSS-IP member

 Diana qualified as an Occupational Therapist in 2010, and went straight into a career working with children and young people aged 0-25.
 She has worked as a paediatric community based OT in London and Hampshire.
 She has been part of a multidisciplinary team working with a variety of children including premature infants, neuro/physical difficulties, sensory/modulation difficulties and developmental difficulties in a variety of settings including special needs schools, home settings and mainstream school environments with attached resource bases for children with ASD.
 This has given her a wide depth of experience working with children and young people aged 0 to 25 both in schools, nurseries and in their own homes.
 Diana is a qualified advanced practitioner in sensory integration, certified Bobath trained therapist, school AMPS and SCERTS trained therapist.
 She also has extensive experience in splinting of upper limbs and assessing for equipment based needs such as specialist seating systems at home and school.